TheDemocracyFoundation/epitome-django/AutoInstaller/README.md

 #### Issue: You cannot open .desktop files because you are in a SSH session or in a desktop environment which forbits their execution

 Solution: you can go into the directory Autoinstaller/Scripts and you can find all the scipts there.
 In order to run them, you should open a terminal session, change the directory to Autoinstaller/Scripts and then use the commands `chmod a+x filename.sh` and `./filename.sh` to run each individual script.
-Take a look above for descriptions on what each script does.

 ------